CSILinux/OnionSearch/README.md

 onionsearch "computer"
 ```

-To request all the engines excepted "Ahmia" and "Candle" for the word "computer":
+To request all the engines excepted "Ahmia" and "tor66" for the word "computer":
 ```
-onionsearch "computer" --exclude ahmia candle
+onionsearch "computer" --exclude ahmia tor66
 ```

 To request only "Tor66", "DeepLink" and "Phobos" for the word "computer":